-Sunawapta Falls and many other places I listed and will list in this article are truly beautiful, but sometimes, at least for me, having less or no people is preferable because I get to experience the silence and true nature of the location I’m in and that itself is very spiritual to me personally and if you’re like this too, then I assure you that you’ll benefit greatly from this suggestion I’m giving you.
+Sunawapta Falls and many other places I listed and will list in this article are truly beautiful, but sometimes, at least for me, having less or no people is preferable because I get to experience the silence and true nature of the location I’m in.

-And there was NOBODY here.
-So for anyone who doesn’t like crowds, places like this a must to stop at!
+And there was nobody there.
+So for anyone who doesn’t like crowds, places like this are a must to stop at!

-There is one unnamed location we found and I recommend checking it out:
+There is one unnamed “secret” location we found and I recommend checking it out:

-Now there is much more to this canyon than the beautiful river you see.
+Now there is much more to this secret canyon than just the beautiful river you see.

 There is a hiking trail to the right of that picture and it is a bit strenuous so if you enjoy hiking, you may find that interested, but if not, I wouldn’t do it.

 And there’s other trails all around this spot too, so you can choose to go where you wish (but of course, keep in mind, it isn’t always safe and there is a lot of wildlife here).